DavidBoja/pose-independent-anthropometry/Readme.md

 You can use `evaluate.py` to reproduce the results from the paper.
 We provide our trained model in `results/2024_07_11_09_42_48`.

 The `dataset_path` input variable to the `evaluate.py` script should correspond to the paths of the datasets you created in [💻 Datasets](#💻-datasets).
-If you used our default path, then you can omit setting up `dataset_path`.
+If you used our default paths, then you can omit it in the following calls.

 #### 🧍🏽 CAESAR A-pose (Tables 1 & 2 left part)
 <!-- /pose-independent-anthropometry/data/train_simple_models/data_test_unposed_tsoli_without_bad.npz -->